Our Blog

 Originally published on August 31, 2022

-Last updated on December 11, 2024 Post a comment
+Last updated on April 15, 2025 Post a comment

 Cyber threats are everywhere!
 And they are attacking small and medium-sized businesses like never before.
-Businesses that heavily rely on technology or data collection are at higher risk of cyberattacks - even with the protection of a reputable managed cyber security service provider.
+Businesses that heavily rely on technology or data collection are at higher risk of cyberattacks, even with the protection of a reputable managed cyber security service provider.
 And if you’re not prepared enough, it will damage your business in more ways than one.

 For starters, having a cyber security strategy is a must in any business.
 And if you don’t have one, you most likely do not have cyber insurance that will help you recover if ever you’re struck with a data breach.